Posttraumatic Stress Disorder (PTSD)

 - PTSD symptom types include re-experiencing the trauma, avoidance, emotional numbing, and hyperarousal.

-- PTSD has a lifetime prevalence of 7%-30%, with about 5 million people suffering from the illness in any one year.
+- PTSD affects 8 million adults in any one year.
 Girls, women, and ethnic minorities develop PTSD more than boys, men, and Caucasians.

 - Complex posttraumatic stress disorder (C-PTSD) usually results from prolonged exposure to traumatic event(s) and is characterized by long-lasting problems that affect many aspects of emotional and social functioning.